Encyclopaedia

 Coloration and Sexual Dimorphism: Frighteningly beautiful and mesmerizing.
 The background color ranges from a pale yellowish-cream to metallic gold.
 Juveniles exhibit thick, dark vertical bands and a solid horizontal stripe.
 As it matures into an adult, this pattern completely shatters into a spectacular, broken mosaic of jagged, pitch-black spots and blotches that flawlessly mimic the rosette pattern of a Jaguar's pelt. **Male:** Massively larger (approaching half a meter), covered in highly concentrated, dense spotting, developing impressive trailing streamers on the dorsal and anal fins, and occasionally a nuchal hump. **Female:** Noticeably smaller (max 30 cm / 12 inches), and retains a darker, less-spotted, more horizontal "broken bar" pattern reminiscent of the juvenile phase.

-Tank Setup: Housing an adult Jaguar (or worse, a breeding pair) requires an enclosure most people simply do not own: an absolute minimum of 200 cm (6.5 - 7 feet) long (600-800 liters to 1000+ liters / 180-250+ Gallons).
+Aquarium Setup: Housing an adult Jaguar (or worse, a breeding pair) requires an enclosure most people simply do not own: an absolute minimum of 200 cm (6.5 - 7 feet) long (600-800 liters to 1000+ liters / 180-250+ Gallons).
 The tank must be "bomb-proof."
 Heaters, filters, and intake tubes should ideally be housed in an external sump because this fish will literally shatter glass heaters by throwing rocks at them or crushing them with its jaws.
 Provide a deep sand substrate (gravel will be spat forcefully at the glass).
 Decorate with colossal, heavy tree stumps resting directly on the bottom glass.
 Plants are laughable.

-Feeding and Diet: Macro-Piscivore (Fish-eater).
+Diet and Feeding: Macro-Piscivore (Fish-eater).
 In the wild, its diet consists almost entirely of other fish and large invertebrates.
 In captivity, it must be fed heavily (but infrequently to avoid catastrophic water pollution given the massive waste output).
 Feed high-quality "Jumbo" cichlid sticks, whole shell-on market shrimp/prawns, chunks of white fish fillet (tilapia/cod), giant earthworms (nightcrawlers), and thawed frogs. **NEVER feed mammalian/avian meat** (beefheart, chicken) as it permanently destroys the liver, and **STRICTLY AVOID "feeder fish"** (goldfish/minnows) due to the extreme risk of fatal disease transmission and lack of nutrition.

 Water Quality: Built like a battle tank.
 It survives in the worst, most putrid, oxygen-deprived swamps of Nicaragua, making it exceptionally tolerant of poor water quality.
 However, in an enclosed aquarium, the monumental amount of feces it produces will cause severe Nitrate poisoning and Hexamita if neglected.
 Keep the water extremely warm (25-30°C / 77-86°F).
 Prefers neutral to alkaline water (pH 7.0 - 8.5) and moderate hardness (GH 10-20).
 Mandatory 50% weekly water changes are required in anything under 300 Gallons.

-Compatibility: A born killer.
+Compatibility and Cohabitation: A born killer.
 Absolutely, categorically unfit for conventional community aquariums.
 The golden rule is: "If it fits in the mouth, it is food.
 If it does not fit, it is a mortal enemy to be crushed."
 It can only be housed in gigantic "Monster Fish" setups (over 400 Gallons) alongside equally armored, psychotic brawlers: massive Oscars (Astronotus), Midas Cichlids, giant armored Plecostomus, and huge Pacu.
 Frequently, the safest and most rewarding way to keep a Jaguar is as a solitary "Wet Pet" – the sole, beloved ruler of a 125-150 Gallon tank.

-Reproduction in Captivity: A monogamous, bi-parental cave/substrate spawner.
+Aquarium Breeding: A monogamous, bi-parental cave/substrate spawner.
 Forming a pair is the most dangerous phase: a male whose advances are rejected will trap and rip the female to shreds in hours (a heavy egg-crate divider is mandatory for introductions).
 Once bonded, they lay an astonishing 2,000 to 3,000 adhesive eggs.
 Parental care is an act of "total war": they will defend the wriggling fry by violently attacking the aquarist's face or hands through the glass, and they will 100% exterminate any other living creature sharing the tank.

 Risks and Diseases: 1.
 The Demolition Expert: it lifts rocks weighing several pounds in its jaws and slams them against the glass, or crushes heaters; industrial-grade equipment is required.
 2. Tank Extermination Hazard: a 200-Gallon tank holding a breeding pair of Jaguars is destined to hold ONLY that pair; all other tankmates will be murdered, mutilated, or dismembered without fail.
 3. Human Injury: as an adult, the jaw power and razor-sharp canine teeth of a Jaguar Cichlid can easily slice deeply into an unwary owner's fingers or hands during tank maintenance, causing severe bleeding.